SickChill/SickChill.Wiki/What-is-SickChill?.md

  - Searches TheTVDB.com, TVRage.com, and AniDB.net for shows, seasons, episodes, and metadata
  - Episode status management allows for mass failing seasons/episodes to force retrying
  - DVD Order numbering for returning the results in DVD order instead of Air-By-Date order
- - Allows you to choose which indexer to have Sick-Rage search its show info from when importing
+ - Allows you to choose which indexer to have SickChill search its show info from when importing
- - Sick-Rage can easily tell if info for an existing show comes from TheTVDB or TVRage when importing
+ - SickChill can easily tell if info for an existing show comes from TheTVDB or TVRage when importing
  - Automatic XEM Scene Numbering/Naming for seasons/episodes
  - Available for any platform, uses a simple HTTP interface
  - Specials and multi-episode torrent/nzb support